thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

 4. Alternatively, to input your own shorthand script commands:

-    Issue the Python script commands, supplying all of the above information, following this format example:
+    Issue the Python script commands, supplying all this information, following this format example:

     ```
     python syncUsersAndGroups.py script \